aleksia123/tusb_gamepad_xbox_to_xinput_pico/PORTING.md

 A profile with no macros costs one NULL/count check, so an unconfigured board's path is unchanged.

-## What was intentionally stubbed, and why

-### AI vision — AimSnap, AimSmooth, TriggerBot, AdaptiveRecoil

-The **math is fully ported and live**: FOV acquisition gate, prediction, ego-motion feed-forward, velocity feed-forward with deadband, sticky lock, target-switch guard, coast guard, EMA output smoothing, the plant-inverted P controller, the impulse/cooldown state machine, the burst timer.
-What is missing is the *sensor*.

-In ReflexX these macros read an `AiVisionTelemetrySnapshot` produced by a thread that captures the screen over DXGI, runs a YOLO `.onnx` model on the GPU via DirectML, and tracks the resulting boxes.
-This dongle has no camera, no framebuffer to capture, no GPU, and 520 KB of SRAM against ~30 MB of model weights.
-That pipeline is not unimplemented, it is *unimplementable* on this silicon, and the brief scopes it out.

-So `aim_context_try_acquire()` in `src/aim_context.c` always reports "no target".
-**This is the C# source's own fallback, not a shortcut**: every one of those handlers opens with `if (_aimContext is null) return state;` — the normal case in ReflexX's own unit tests — and `AdaptiveRecoil` degrades to `distFactor = 0`, which selects the minimum compensation so recoil control never drops to zero mid-fight.
-AdaptiveRecoil therefore still does something useful on-device: it behaves as a fixed no-recoil at its Min X/Y values.

-The stub is `__attribute__((weak))`, so a future vision coprocessor (an ESP32 with a camera over UART, or a host-side helper feeding boxes over the config CDC link) provides one strong definition of that symbol and all four macros light up — with no change to `macro_engine.c`, the flash layout, or the configurator's wire format. `aim_target_t` in `aim_context.h` is the integration contract.

 ### LuaScript

 `MoonSharp` is .NET-only.
 An embedded Lua would need roughly 100 KB of flash plus